makrai/notes/antoniak18-stabil-embed-naacl.md

 * batch stochastic updates, in which the algorithm
   ... first collects a matrix [then] stochastic optimization
   * We select the GloVe algorithm (Pennington+ 2014)
-* matrix factorization ... we include PPMI (Levy and Goldberg, 2014).
-Finally,
+* matrix factorization ... we include PPMI (Levy and Goldberg, 2014)
 * to test whether word order is a significant factor we include a document-based LSA (Deerwester+ 1990; Landauer and Dumais, 1997)